 Arundel CofE Primary School

-Physical Education (PE)
+Physical Education (PE) and

 At Arundel Church of England Primary, we recognise the importance of PE and the role it has to play in promoting long-term, healthy lifestyles.
 The intent of our PE curriculum is to provide all children with high-quality PE and sport provision.
 It is our vision for every pupil to succeed and achieve their potential as well as to lead physically active lifestyles.
 We strive to inspire our pupils through fun and engaging PE lessons that are enjoyable, challenging and accessible to all.
 We want our pupils to appreciate the benefits of a healthy and physically active lifestyle.
 Through our teaching of PE, we provide opportunities for pupils to develop values and transferable life skills such as fairness and respect, as well as providing them with opportunities to take part in competitive sport.

-By subject leads:- Mrs H Meyer and Mr A Simpson
+By Subject Leads:- Mrs H Meyer and Mr A Simpson

 In KS1, pupils at ACE will: